mxagar/eda_fe_summary/README.md

 ## Data Cleaning

 - Always do general checks: `df.head()`, `df.info()`, `df.describe()`, `df.shape`.
+- Text encodings: Text or file encodings are mappings between bytes and string symbols; the default encoding, which is also valid for all languages, is `utf-8`.
+But python also comes with other encodings, too: [Standard Encodings](https://docs.python.org/3/library/codecs.html#standard-encodings).
+When an encoding is not UFT-8, how to detect which encoding we should use?
+Python has a file containing a dictionary of encoding names and associated aliases: `encodings.aliases`.
 - Always get lists of column types: `select_dtypes()`.
     - Categorical columns, `object`: `unique()`, `nunique()`, `value_counts()`.
 Can be subdivided in:
         - `str`: text or category levels.
         - `datetime`: encode with `to_datetime()`.
+        - duration: `pd.to_timedelta()`.
     - Numerical columns, `int`, `float`: `describe()`.
 - Detect and remove duplicates: `duplicated()`, `drop_duplicates()`.
 - Correct inconsistent text/typos in labels, use clear names: `replace()`, `map()`.